Lihua-Xiao/COMP7404-Tensorflow-Workshop/README.md

 Hello world,

 This is Lihua, born in Shanghai and now live in Hong Kong.
-Great to kickstart at GitHub.
+This is a folder with TensorFlow workshop.
 Cheers!

 Best wishes to the world,
 Lihua